Shelly Hettleman: Education

 During the 2016 legislative session, Hettleman introduced legislation to establish the Maryland Corps, which would enable high school graduates to do a gap year in exchange for job training, a $15 minimum wage, and a $6,000 educational grant.
 The bill passed and became law.

 In March 2019, Hettleman joined House Republicans in voting for an amendment to restore budget cuts to the Broadening Options and Opportunities for Students Today (BOOST) program, which provides state-funded scholarships to low-income students to attend private schools.
 In October, she penned a letter to the Maryland State Department of Education calling for an expansion of its curriculum on the Holocaust.

 During her candidacy for the Maryland Senate in December 2019, Hettleman said she would support increasing school construction and implementing the Blueprint for Maryland's Future.

 Gun policy

 During the 2023 legislative session, Hettleman introduced a bill that would allow people to opt into a "do not sell" registry that would prohibit gun dealerships from selling them firearms.

 Health care

 During the 2019 legislative session, Hettleman voted for the End-of-Life Option Act, which would have provided palliative care to terminally ill adults.

 In 2020, Hettleman introduced legislation to allow the state to open supervised injection sites.

 In February 2022, Hettleman spoke in support of the Time to Care Act, which would create a state paid family leave program.

 Housing

 During the 2021 legislative session, Hettleman introduced legislation that would provide low-income tenants with a right to counsel in eviction cases.
 In 2022, she introduced bills that would require judges to delay eviction proceedings if a tenant applies for rent assistance, which passed and was vetoed by Governor Larry Hogan.

+Immigration

+During the 2026 legislative session, Hettleman introduced a bill that would prohibit federal law enforcement from stopping, detaining, or arresting people for certain offenses near or inside a courthouse.